Home

 Details of the National Committee are available here.

-User Engagement Survey Let us know how DARIAH-IE can best support the already thriving Irish community of digital arts and humanities researchers and practitioners.
+Results of our 2025 User Engagement survey Based on your responses we’ll be examining how DARIAH-IE can best support the already thriving Irish community of digital arts and humanities researchers and practitioners.

-Bursary Blogs – as part of DARIAH-IE’s commitment to ECRs we hear from 4 Irish participants who attended this years DARIAH-EU Annual event in Göttingen.
-Presentations and posters from the event are available at The Past – DARIAH Annual Event 2025 (Zenodo).
+Bursaries to DARIAH Annual Event As part of DARIAH-IE’s commitment to ECRs we will once again be offering bursaries for 4 Irish participants to attend this year’s DARIAH-EU Annual event in Rome, full details will be announced at the end of February.
+You can read how last year’s awardees got on on the Bursary Blogs page, and view presentations and posters from the 2025 event at The Past – DARIAH Annual Event 2025 (Zenodo).

 Online Events – webinars tailored to the needs of the Irish community including Introduction to DARIAH-CAMPUS and Introduction to Social Sciences and Humanities Open Marketplace (SSHOMP)